KayMas2808/dsa/systemDesign.md

      - Google S2 is a similar thing, but takes into account the earth's curvature. it is a library that converts the lat and long to a cell id.
    * now all locations dont have same trafic, amazon rainforest vs goddamn bangalore, so something like a load score is assigned to the shard.
 2. QuadTree - tree in which each node has 4 children, dividing a location into 4 different quadrants.
+   1. if a quad tree node has more than k values, we can make it have 4 more children, to increase precision.